Clinical Rotations

 Faculty and residents select subspecialty articles addressing clinical and surgical research.

 Residents present a detailed surgical log to discuss challenges and complications, aiming to improve surgical performance, efficiency and safety.
+This conference is concurrent with one Journal Club per month.

 Residents present cases they have followed in various clinical settings, and questions generated during the discussion are developed into projects to identify, quantify, address and monitor for change post-intervention.
 Faculty facilitate the discussion.

 Residents and faculty discuss the fundamentals and principles of retinal imaging, plus the use of these modalities in the diagnoses and management of vitreoretinal diseases.
+This conference takes place once monthly.

 Residents present interesting cases encountered in the clinical setting, covering diagnostic data, differential diagnosis and treatment, with emphasis on pathology and information relative to the OKAP exam.
 Faculty mediate the discussion.
+This conference takes place once monthly.

 Academic sessions take place on the first, third and fifth Friday of the month, 2-5 p.m.
 All residents are free of clinical responsibility, with the exception of the on-call resident and senior resident at the VAMC.
 The following conferences and lectures occur during this time period: